What Is A Town Council?

 In a new year where Council Members remain the same, the Council may elect the President and Vice President at their last meeting of the previous year.
 The result will be noted in the first meeting of the New Year, with the minutes reflecting the election results.

-In the event that the President or Vice President resigns or dies, the Town Council shall elect a successor among remaining Council Members to complete such officer’s term of office.
+If the President or Vice President resigns or dies, the Town Council shall elect a successor among remaining Council Members to complete such officer’s term of office.

 Role of the Council President and Vice President